OcelotWalrus/F-15/README.md

 * You can now customize the fuel and payload directly in the F-15 fuel and stores menu, instead of having to go to the fuel and payload in equipment tab
 * Fixed liveries whose nose is fucked up
 * Upgraded the fuel and payload panel by renaming it to F-15 Eagle Configuration Panel and merging ground services into it, as well as lighting config
+* Renamed the AIM-120 to AIM-120C as it's actually the C variant

 So I've got in my small mind: